Nastel/tnt4j-streams-zorka/README.md

 ## Samples:

 ### Running samples
-When release assembly is built samples are located in `samples` directory i.e.
+When release assemblies are built, samples are located in `samples` directory i.e.
 `../build/tnt4j-streams-zorka/tnt4j-streams-zorka-1.0.0/samples`.
 To run desired sample:
 * go to sample directory